AyushDwivedi100/Krystal-Tech-Hub/replit.md

 - `SMTP_USERNAME`: krystaltechhub@gmail.com
 - `RECEIVER_EMAIL`: dharshit265@gmail.com

+### Required Secrets
-**SMTP_PASSWORD**: This must be set as a secret for the contact form to work.
-The user needs to provide their Gmail App Password via the Replit secrets interface.
+**SMTP_PASSWORD**: This is a required secret for the contact form to work.
+You must provide your Gmail App Password (not your regular Gmail password) as a secret.
+To generate a Gmail App Password:
+1. Go to your Google Account settings
+2. Enable 2-factor authentication if not already enabled
+3. Go to Security → 2-Step Verification → App passwords
+4. Generate a new app password for "Mail"
+5. Add it as the SMTP_PASSWORD secret in Replit

 ### Workflow
 - **Name**: PHP Web Server